Right to Die FAQs

 The final type of euthanasia is involuntary.
 This is where someone's life is taken against their will.
 There is no organization in the world that advocates for this, nor is there any jurisdiction where it is legal.
 Irrespective of choice-in-dying laws, all jurisdictions have murder laws that cover involuntary euthanasia.

-Medically-assisted dying is legal in the U.S. states of Oregon and Washington.
+Medically assisted dying is legal in the U.S. states of Oregon, Washington, Vermont, Montana and New Mexico.
 It is also legal in Belgium, the Netherlands, Luxembourg and Switzerland.

 Can Canadians travel to these jurisdictions and have assisted dying?